-This error is commonly associated with the attempted use of non-ASCII character sets, such as 16-bit Unicode characters.
-The RVCT 2.0 compiler supports multibyte character sets, such as Unicode.
+This error is commonly associated with the attempted use of non-ASCII character sets, such as 16bit Unicode characters.
+The RVCT 2.2 compiler supports multibyte character sets, such as Unicode.
+Source files are compiled according to the selected locale of that machine.
 It is possible to use "Escape processing" (as recommended by Kernighan and Richie, section A2.5.2) to encode specific values instead.
 For example:

-'''

-char p = "\x12\x34\x56\x78"; // 12 34 56 78
+char p = "x12x34x56x78"; // 12 34 56 78

-'''